jgorman/rails_ubuntu/README.md

 For a local vagrant server that would be something like `http://172.16.166.208`.

-Once it is woken up, you can examine the passenger status.
+Once it is woken up, you can examine the Passenger status.

 ```
 # passenger-status